laurenfitzz/better_ebirdAPI/README.md

 # better_ebirdAPI

 This python package was created for a Concordia Univeristy Geog464: Programming for Geospatial technologies class.
 The package is made for birders using the ebirdAPI.

-A tutorial on the package can be found in the .ipynd file "using_btter_ebirdAPI_tutorial".
-The .ipynd file "btter_ebirdAPI_tutorial" is a walk through on the creations of the packages functions.
+A tutorial using the module can be found in the .ipynd file "Using_better_ebirdAPI_Module".
+For those who want to understand how the module was created see the .ipynd file "btter_ebirdAPI_tutorial".

 Some of the functions require a google API key but they are not necessary if the user doesn't have one.
+The maping functions ending with "GAPI" have been found to more consitantly return/load pictures with the maps.
+The reasonings for why some images do not appear in the maps is unclear, we can assume that its due to the amount of data the function is going through.

 **This package contains the following functions**
 1. ***com_to_sci*** - This function allows the user to input the *common name of any bird and retrives the scientific name for said bird.* This is done using the file "PFW-species-translation-table.csv" which was retrieved from the [ebird data access](https://ebird.org/data/download)